ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Problem

-Public append-only untrusted logs have to be monitored for consistency, i.e. that they don't break their promise of not rewriting history.
+Public append-only untrusted logs have to be monitored for consistency, i.e. that they should never rewrite history.
 Monitors and other log clients need to exchange information about monitored logs in order to be able to detect a partitioning attack.

 A partitioning attack is when a log serves different views of the log to different clients.
-Each client would be able to verify the append-only attribute of the log while in the extreme case being the only client seeing this particular view.
+Each client would be able to verify the append-only nature of the log while in the extreme case being the only client seeing this particular view.

 Gossiping about what's known about logs helps solving the problem of